markusfalk/git-workflow/README.md

 After all the work is done it is time to release something.
 Here is what that cycle could look like:

-* feature branches get merged to their story branches
-* story branches get merged to development branch
+* finished story branches get merged to development branch
 * a new release branch is created from development
-* after a successful deployment, the release branch can be merged to master and gets a new tag
+* after a successfully tested and approved deployment of this release branch, it can be merged to master and gets a new tag
 * master branch is merged to development branch
 * development branch is merged to all story or feature branches that did not make it into the last release
-* all released story, feature, bugfix or release branches will be deleted by their authors
+* all released story, bugfix or release branches will be deleted by their authors
-* celebrate, repeat :)

 #### Tagging

 Tags should be used to record certain releases.
 Not only for archiving purposes but also for rolling back when something goes wrong with deployment.
-It is recommended to use annotated tags because the latest commit (default annotation) might not be sufficiently describe the whole release.
+It is recommended to use annotated tags because the latest commit (default annotation) might not sufficiently describe the whole release.

 ```txt
 git tag v<semver> -m <Annotation>